containers/toolbox/doc/toolbox-create.1.md

 host.
 Cannot be used with `--image`.
 Has to be coupled with `--release` unless the selected DISTRO matches the host.

+**--file** CONTAINERFILE, **-f** CONTAINERFILE

+Create a toolbox container from a Containerfile.
+If used with `--image`, then the built image will be tagged with that value, otherwise the current directory name will be used.

 **--image** NAME, **-i** NAME

 Change the NAME of the image used to create the toolbox container.
 This is